 Revenue synergies with other Travelzoo businesses to drive volumes for local deals

 Travelzoo can package local deals with placements in the Travelzoo Top 20 newsletter, the company’s core product.

 Initially, Fly.com was only an airfare search engine enabling users to find and compare flight options and real-time fares from hundreds of airlines and major travel websites.
-In November 2011, Travelzoo officially launched a hotel and car rental search functionality on fly.com.
-After entering the search criteria, results can be filtered in several different ways to best fit travelers needs which include pricing, star-rating, location, amenities and type of property (resort, hotel, B&B or even hostel).
+In November 2011, Travelzoo officially launched a hotel and car rental search functionality on Fly.com.
+After entering the search criteria, results can be filtered in several different ways to best fit traveler needs, including pricing, star-rating, location, amenities, and type of property (resort, hotel, B&B, or even hostel).
 Although Fly.com searches many hotel and online travel agency websites, users are encouraged to compare rates using the check boxes to find the best deal.
-Another key feature for travelers is extensive hotel detail pages that include virtual tours, detailed amenity checklists, hotel policies and honest user reviews.
+Another key feature for travelers is extensive hotel detail pages that include virtual tours, detailed amenity checklists, hotel policies, and honest user reviews.

-Unlike air ticket bookings, hotel reservations require the travelers to conduct extensive search for best fares.
-Fly.com simplifies a users search by providing easy comparison of fares from different online travel agencies.
+Unlike air ticket bookings, hotel reservations require the travelers to conduct an extensive search for the best fares.
+Fly.com simplifies a user's search by providing easy comparison of fares from different online travel agencies.

 Increasing online advertising spend